 All music ensemble credits are transferable and can be used as elective credits up to 12 credits.
 Most music programs require 12 ensemble credits.

 MUP105 Jazz Band

-The sounds of the "Big Band" era.
+1 credit (2 lec-lab hrs/wk) The sounds of the "Big Band" era.
 This group performs regularly both locally and throughout the state.
 Only advanced musicians are admitted.
+Prerequisite: Instructor consent.

 MUP114 Stage Band